saucelabs-training/demo-java/README.md

 ## Java-Junit-Selenium

->This code is provided on an "AS-IS” basis.
+This code is provided on an "AS-IS” basis.
 Your tests and testing environments may require you to modify this framework.
 Issues regarding this framework should be submitted through GitHub.
-For questions regarding Sauce Labs integration, please see Sauce Labs documentation at https://wiki.saucelabs.com/.
-This example framework is not supported by Sauce Labs.
+For questions regarding Sauce Labs integration, please see Sauce Labs documentation at https://wiki.saucelabs.com/. this framework is not maintained by Sauce Labs Support.

 ### Environment Setup